thenumbernine/lua-bignumber/README.md

 [![Donate via Bitcoin](https://img.shields.io/badge/Donate-Bitcoin-green.svg)](bitcoin:37fsp7qQKU8XoHZGRQvVzQVP8FrEJ73cSJ)<br>

 This is a big number class that I made for assistance with some Project Euler problems.

+It supports infinite-precision for rational numbers, as well as finite-precision.
+The finite-precision support is not fully developed.

 It supports
 - construction from strings: